roadrunner-server/roadrunner-docs/docs/en/http/headers.md

 # Headers and CORS

-RoadRunner can automatically set up request/response headers and control CORS for your application.
+Headers middleware is used to set up request/response headers and control CORS for your application.

-### CORS
+## CORS

 To enable CORS headers add the following section to your configuration.

 ```yaml